riceissa/issarice.com/drafts/spaced-repetition.md

 totally failed to internalize that idea.
 So then, asking what the type of it isn't even useful!
 Well, it _is_ useful because i couldn't answer it, so it gave me a cue to look back at it.

+michael nielsen likes to hate on orphan cards because they don't connect up to any other interest you have, so they feel isolated. but in my experience, orphan cards (when you _realize_ that a card is an orphan) are a signal to you that you _can_ add more cards surrounding it, to strengthen that topic.